-- "FOR" each of the nominees to the board of directors named in this proxy statement (Proposal No. 1); - "FOR" the ratification, by a non-binding advisory vote, of the appointment of BDO USA, LLP as our independent registered public accounting firm for the company's fiscal year ending December 31, 2017 (Proposal No. 2); - "FOR" the amendment to our 2014 Stock Incentive Plan for the increase in shares authorized for issuance under the 2014 Stock Incentive Plan (Proposal No. 3); - "FOR" advisory approval of the 2016 compensation paid to our named executive officers (Proposal No. 4); and - "FOR" a frequency of "every one year" for future stockholder advisory votes on executive compensation (Proposal No. 5).
+- "FOR" each of the three nominees to the board of directors named in this proxy statement (Proposal No. 1); - "FOR" the ratification, by a non-binding advisory vote, of the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018 (Proposal No. 2); - "FOR" approval of amendments to our 2014 Stock Incentive Plan to increase by an additional 3,000,000 shares the number of shares authorized for issuance under the Plan and to limit payments of dividends on equity awards (Proposal No. 3); - "FOR" the amendment to our Second Amended and Restated 1996 Employee Stock Purchase Plan for the increase in shares authorized for issuance under the Second Amended and Restated 1996 Employee Stock Purchase Plan (Proposal No. 4); and - "FOR" advisory approval of the 2017 compensation paid to our named executive officers (Proposal No. 5).